 Response:

+Using IEEE standards 802.11af and 802.22, as specified in the consultation, will help Uganda’s population to deploy interoperable products that adhere to standard specifications and follow the regulatory rules.
+We recommend that IEEE 802.15.4 be added to the list, since it now includes the material originally published in IEEE 802.15.4m.

 Higher EIRP could help the connection to more of the population and could be configured in the database scheme.

-To add a point-to-point AP (Access Point) to AP allocation with higher power should also be considered.
-These links would allow to increase the range to help connect more villages and towns.
+Adding a point-to-point AP (Access Point) to AP allocation with higher power should also be considered.
+These links would allow increased range to help connect more villages and towns.

 Question 4: